SamStudio8/samstudio8.github.io.off/_posts/2015-07-22-bridgebuilding.md

 to apply ourselves manually, presumably painstakingly.

 'Painstakingly' could probably be described as an understatement now.
 For the past few weeks I've spent most of my time overseeing the construction of bridges.

-# Bridgebuilding
+More on what that involves after a more detailed introduction to what we are trying to achieve:

 ## Background
 ### Reminder: Project Goal
 As briefly explained in my last post, the goal of our experiment is to characterise, in terms of quality